Needlecrafts Knitting Knitting Basics

 • Skill Level: Beginner

-There are many different methods for casting-on in knitting, but the knit cast-on is perfect for beginners because you learn how to form knit stitches as you add the stitches to the needle.
-This makes the learning process go a bit faster.
-Casting on is the first row of loops on a knitting needle.
+When it comes to knitting, "casting on" refers to adding the first row of loops on your needle.
+There are many different methods for casting-on in knitting, but the knit cast-on is perfect for beginners because you learn how to form knit stitches as you add the stitches to the needle, making the learning process go a bit faster.

-This knit cast-on is not just useful for beginners; it is also a great choice for several types of knitting projects.
+The knit cast-on is perfect for a range of knitting applications and a great choice for different types of knitting projects.
+Try this stitch if you:

-• It's great if you need to add stitches in the middle of a row.
+• need to add stitches in the middle of a row.

 Watch Now: How to Cast On in Knitting